dylanhayes/dylanhayes.github.io/_posts/2026-07-13-Solar-Scout-Camps.md

 ## Following up ##

-By the end of the camp, the group had taken to referring to the setup as "the solar farm" suggesting my idea had gone from one of Dylan's mad ideas to acceptance.
-Our position at the end of a row, by one of the many access routes meant plenty of passers by stopped to ask about the setup, and I was able to give a quick demo of the system.
+By the end of the camp, the group had taken to referring to the setup as "the solar farm" suggesting my idea had gone from one of my mad ideas to acceptance.
+Our position at the end of a row, by one of the many access routes meant plenty of passersby stopped to ask about the setup, and I was able to give a quick demo of the system.
 After some initial skeptism, one of my fellow scout leaders is borrowing the small setup for a week long camp where his specific dietary requirements mean he wants to provide his own food.
 However, to build in a little bit of resilience for those not so sunny days, we have swapped the 40 watt panel for a 100 watt panel, to ensure there's enough power collected even on dull days.